Haguel/Haguel/README.md

 #### I am backend web developer
 I started as a frontend web developer but at the age of 16 I decided to become a backend web developer.
 Now I am 17, I learn backend and I like it☺

-- 🔭 I’m currently working on https://github.com/TsugaruBurst/TS-Algorithms
+- 🔭 I’m currently working on -
-- 🌱 I’m currently learning: Algorithms (by Grokking Algorithms book)
+- 🌱 I’m currently learning: OAuth2, Passport.js
 - 📫 How to reach me: hammanov.gleb@gmail.com
 - ⚡ Fun fact: I tried to learn Japanese